U.S. Department of Justice, Office Of Justice Programs, Innovation - Partnerships - Safer Neighborhoods

 Related FAQs

 Frequently Asked Questions (FAQs) provide the latest answers to commonly asked questions about Juvenile Justice System Structure and Process.
-Here you will find information on the jurisdictional boundaries for delinquent and status offenders, the organization and administration of delinquency services, and state provisions for trying certain juveniles as adults in criminal court.
+Here you will find information on the jurisdictional boundaries for delinquency and status offenses, the organization and administration of delinquency services, and State provisions for trying certain youth as adults in criminal court.

 Jurisdictional Boundaries

-• Do juvenile courts lose jurisdiction over juvenile offenders when they turn 18?
+• Do juvenile courts lose jurisdiction over youth when they turn 18?
 [Answer]

 Organization & Administration of Delinquency Services

-• What type of agency administers aftercare services?
-[Answer] new icon
+• What type of agency controls the operation of state commitment facilities?
+[Answer]

 Juveniles Tried as Adults

-• Are transfer (waiver) laws the only laws that enable states to impose adult sanctions on juvenile offenders?
+• Are transfer (waiver) laws the only laws that enable states to impose adult sanctions on minors?
 [Answer]

 • How do judicial waiver criteria vary by state?
 [Answer]

-• How do concurrent jurisdiction (prosecutorial discretion) provisions vary by state?
+• How do prosecutorial discretion (concurrent jurisdiction) provisions vary by state?
 [Answer]

 • How do statutory exclusion provisions vary by state?
 [Answer]